 It varies from person to person and can depend on how much alcohol they were exposed to in the womb.

-Usually, they may have some brain damage and/or developmental difficulties.
-For example, they are more likely to be diagnosed with Autism or ADHD (Attention Deficiency Hyperactivity Disorder) and may also have difficulties with communication, social functioning, planning and understanding consequence.
-Many people have simply got problems with how their brains process information and this leads them to struggle in their lives.
+Usually, someone with FASD may have some brain damage and / or developmental difficulties.
+For example, they are more likely to be diagnosed with autism or Attention Deficit Hyperactivity Disorder and may also have problems with communication, social functioning, planning and understanding consequence.
+Many people have problems with how their brains process information and this leads them to struggle in their lives.

 Around 10% of those with FASD also develop distinctive facial features.
-Analysing these features often help us with diagnosis.
+Analysing these features often helps us with diagnosis.

 How much should I drink when pregnant?

-Recent evidence suggests that drinking small amounts of alcohol while pregnant could have more effect on unborn babies than previously thought, but there are mixed messages from the science as it stands now.
+Evidence suggests that drinking small amounts of alcohol while pregnant could have more effect on unborn babies than previously thought.

-It is easier to think of alcohol in terms of the risk from drinking rather than what is safe.
+It is easier to think of alcohol in terms of risk rather than what is safe.
 If you drink a lot, the risk of causing harm is high.
 If you drink a little, the risk of causing harm is low.
 If you do not drink at all, you will not cause harm to your baby from alcohol.
-This is the only message that fits with the science as it stands today.

-What should I do if I suspect my child has a FASD?
+What should I do if I suspect my child has FASD?

 Why do you need to have genetic testing?
 Is FASD a genetic syndrome?

-No, FASD is not a genetic syndrome but the presentation of FASD from a behavioral point of view overlaps with other conditions.
-Good practice would suggest that in order to confidently diagnose FASD, you must first rule out other disorders that are known to have similar behavioral presentations.
-The most recent research suggests that a CGH array is the best test to conduct in order to look at this.
-We cannot do that in clinic here, although we can refer on to our regional service at a cost.
+No, FASD is not a genetic syndrome but the behavioural presentation of FASD overlaps with other conditions.
+Good practice would suggest that to confidently diagnose FASD, you must first rule out other disorders that are known to have similar behavioural presentations.
+The most recent research suggests that a CGH array is the best test to look at this.
+We cannot do that in our clinic, although we can refer on to our regional service, at a cost.
 It is often easier, and in most cases is already commissioned, to have these tests done locally before referral to us.